Does E-A-T ring a bell? (And no, it’s not what you think.) If you’ve been playing the SEO game, you’ll agree that E-A-T has become quite a buzzword.

 Google’s core algorithm update got us thinking about expertise, authority, trust — and how we ought to put more emphasis on content quality.

-If you have a YMYL site or pages that are YMYL, ask yourself: ”Is my content worth recommending by Google to users?”
+Therefore, you need to ask yourself: ”Is my content worth recommending by Google to users?”

 Google E-A-T may impact your rankings indirectly, nevertheless — it’s always good practice to put out stuff that’s high quality.